sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 **Side stream smoke.** Side stream smoke poses a risk to anyone.
 Besides THC it holds carcinogens and other toxins.

 **Backstop.** Have someone sober around who can take over with the child if needed.
 With varying quality of product, effects can be unpredictable.
 Especially casual users can experience paranoia or impaired judgement.
+Caring for a child in such a case can be difficult.

 **Timing matters.** During pregnancy and the first three months of life, a baby’s developing organism is most vulnerable.
 During that time keep exposure to a minimum.